hmc-cs-dzhang/language-design/language-design.md

 suggest that the language supports other natural language features as well.
 For example, in English, there are often many different, and equally correct, ways of saying the same thing.
-However, this quality would not be desirable for a programming language--according to the Zen of Python, "there should be one, and preferably only one obvious way to do it".
+However, this quality would not be desirable for a programming language: according to the Zen of Python, "there should be one, and preferably only one obvious way to do it".

-For these reasons, I would more closely follow Quorum's model of incorporating natural language into the vocabulary but not the grammar.
+For these reasons, we would more closely follow Quorum's model of incorporating natural language into the vocabulary but not the grammar.
 That way, readers could get an idea of what the vocabulary intended, but would not be in the mindset of writing ambiguous natural language.
-In addition, I would include only a small set of vocabulary so that the user could easily keep track of all the keywords.
-Also, I would view concision as an important factor for determining a language's vocabulary.
+In addition, we would include only a small set of vocabulary so that the user could easily keep track of all the keywords.
+Also, we would view concision as an important factor for determining a language's vocabulary.
 A coder is only a novice for a short time, and once they are comfortable with a language's word set then the English meaning is less important.
 The word `REPEAT` might be slightly more evocative